kalenwallin/Voting-System/README.md

   - There are additional controllers to separate concerns of each class (User, Election, Ballot, Issue).

 ## Testing
-- Unit Tests for Elections, Issues, and Users controllers.
+- Unit Tests for Elections, Issues, Candidates, Users, and Ballot controllers.

 ## Contributing
 This is a private repository with respect to the University of Nebraska-Lincoln's Academic Integrity Policy.
 There shall be no contributions from anyone outside of our private group.